 Basically, if it grew in the ground, on the ground, on a tree or bush, you’re good to go!

-BUT WHERE DO I GET MY PROTEIN FROM?
+BUT WHERE WILL I GET MY PROTEIN FROM?

-Believe it or not, I’ve never been asked this!
-But this is the most common question vegans get asked.
-And be prepared because the second you go vegan, everyone around you will become an instant dietitian.
+Apparently, this is the most common question vegans are asked.
+But believe it or not, I’ve never been asked this question.
+And be prepared, because the second you go on your vegan diet plan, everyone around you will become an instant dietitian.
 They will all have an opinion on what you do and don’t put in your mouth.
 So brace yourself.
 But the science is there!
 A plant based diet is the most healthful approach you can take to food and eating.

 WHAT ABOUT CALCIUM?